IUSmusic/SolarSynth/README.md

 This repository is provided under the **I/US SolarSynth Demo Personal Use License 1.2**.

-See `LICENSE.txt` for the full license text and usage terms.
+See `LICENSE` for the full license text and usage terms.